Support for Children

 How do we help?

-Following a telephone consultation, an assessment appointment may be offered with our service leads to talk through the most appropriate form of support for each individual child or young person.
-We have an experienced and trained team of volunteers who all work creatively with children in either our Sunshine Room, Pod, other consulting rooms, or in our beautiful grounds and Woodland Garden at the Spring Centre at the hospice.
-We are also able to support in school.
-Support can take the form of individual sessions or group activities where children and young people can share and explore their thoughts and feelings in a safe and facilitated environment.
+Following a telephone consultation, an assessment appointment may be offered with our service leads, to talk through the most appropriate form of support for each individual child or young person.
+We have an experienced and trained team of volunteers, who all work creatively with children in either our Sunshine Room, Pod, other consulting rooms, or in our beautiful grounds, and Woodland Garden at the Spring Centre, at the hospice.
+We are also able to support in schools.
+Support can take the form of individual sessions or group activities, where children and young people can share, and explore their thoughts and feelings in a safe and facilitated environment.

 Why does it help?

-Talking to a person who is not family nor friend, for example a support worker may be helpful.
-Sometimes there are things that children and young people are confused or want to know about but they feel worried, afraid or even guilty about asking.
+Talking to a person who is not family or friend, for example a support worker, may be helpful.
+Sometimes there are things that children and young people are confused about or want to know about, but they feel worried, afraid or even guilty about asking.
 Often they worry about upsetting others in the family.
-We find ways to help children and young people understand and cope better with what is happening in their lives.
+We find ways to help children, and young people, understand and cope better with what is happening in their lives.
 We aim to help build resilience and stepping stones into the future.

 One to one sessions